tier4/caret_doc/docs/design/limits_and_constraints/index.md

 - Support single host.
 - FastDDS or CycloneDDS.
 - Support for Linux.
-- Support for Galatic and Humble.
+- Support for Galactic and Humble.
 - Require rebuilding of an application.

 ## ROS 2 functions